Trams in

 Photo by page author

-Route 19 heading south at Sjømannsskolen.
+Outbound Route 19 departing Sjømannsskolen.

 Sjømannsskolen is a stop situated at a curve in the road and the line where a side street must cross the line.
 Platforms for each direction are on either side of this street.